A complete CNC machining process relies on a well-designed tooling system to ensure efficiency, accuracy, and productivity.

 Buy accurate tool holders and cutting tool selection to ensure high-quality finishing, accuracy, cost-effectiveness, and waste reduction.
 That's how you maintain the integrity of your machine.

 If you get a carbide-tipped bit for a CNC machine, it won't maintain uniformity.
-However, insert tools preferred to standby the dimensional accuracy at low expenses.
+However, insert tools are preferred to maintain the dimensional accuracy at a low expense.

 When running polycrystalline diamond (PCD) through the machine having a phenolic fabricator with carbide bits, it'll minimize machining costs.